bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 using the derivative spectra, the fit group will be saved as a normal
 |mu| (E) spectrum.

-:kbd:`Reset,light` in the actions list returns almost everything in the tool back to its original state.
+:button:`Reset,light` in the actions list returns almost everything in the tool back to its original state.

 If you need more than four standards, the number of standards as well as